-Wisconsin Gov. Scott Walker was greeted with a gigantic check verifying his receiving campaign donations from the Koch Brothers.
 These Merry Pranksters met Scott Walker in New Hampshire with a sign greeting his arrival that when turned over presented this ridiculous campaign donation. check from the Koch Borthers to this outstanding outcome.
-The point was probably not well received, but was surely delivered.
-Fine work indeed.
+The point was probably not that well recieved, but it was surely gotten across.
+Fine work indeed brethren.